We may earn a small fee from the companies mentioned in this post.

 Technologies and Techniques

-The work in Room 40 was predominantly manual, employing pencil-and-paper methods.
+The work in Room 40 The Admiralty was predominantly manual, employing pencil-and-paper methods.
 They did, however, use some mechanical aids, such as card indexes for cataloguing intercepted messages and code elements.
 The codebreakers also used large sheets of paper known as Z-cards to manually compare and analyse different messages encrypted with the same code, looking for patterns and repetitions.

 Room 40’s operations, though cloaked in the utmost secrecy, were instrumental in shaping the course of the First World War.
 Its dedicated staff, using a blend of manual techniques and nascent technology, delivered intelligence that would prove to be a game-changer in the murky waters of wartime naval strategy.
 While many individuals contributed to Room 40’s efforts, some notable figures include: